junegunn/junegunn.github.io/content/docs/fzf/reference.md

 * `[:+SCROLL[OFFSETS][/DENOM]]` determines the initial scroll offset of the preview window.
-  * `SCROLL` can be either a numeric integer or a single-field index expression that refers to a numeric integer.
+  * `SCROLL` can be either a numeric integer or a single-field index expression that refers to a numeric integer or `{n}` to refer to the zero-based ordinal index of the current item.
   * The optional `OFFSETS` part is for adjusting the base offset.
 It should be given as a series of signed integers (`-INTEGER` or `+INTEGER`).
   * The final `/DENOM` part is for specifying a fraction of the preview window